In 1938 an ailing Lou Gehrig set a record that would stand for 75 years.

 In 1938, Lou Gehrig was having a difficult year.
 He was weary, a little weak, dragging his feet occasionally.
 “I tired mid-season.
 I don’t know why, but I just couldn’t get going again,” Gehrig explained.
 The Yankee’s stats were starting to sink (though they were still good – even as he slowed down, he played better than the average major leaguer), and his friends and teammates were noticing a change in him, early signs of the mysterious disease – amyotrophic lateral sclerosis or ALS – that would soon take his life.

-And yet, 1938 was the year when Gehrig would set a record that still stands to this day, 75 years later.
+And yet, 1938 was the year when Gehrig would set a record that was still standing 75 years later.
 Despite his worsening illness, despite the weariness that was starting to affect his game, on Aug.
 20, 1938, Lou Gehrig hit the 23rd grand slam of his career.
-No ballplayer since has surpassed that feat, and only one – fellow Yankee Alex Rodriguez – has matched it.
+No ballplayer was able to match until fellow Yankee Alex Rodriguez finally tied Gehrig in 2013.*

 Gehrig’s first grand slam had come 14 years earlier, in the third season of his career.
 Along the way to his record-smashing achievement, Gehrig also set a record for most consecutive games played (that record stood for 56 years), made All-Star seven times and went to the World Series six, was twice voted American League MVP, tied the record for most home runs in a single game (four), and racked up a host of other records and distinctions.